 Resource and Team Management

 When it comes to tracking time and money over the course of your construction project, we have you covered with resource management software.
-Managing your resources can be complicated in a construction project, but our cloud-based software gives you real-time data to better meet that goal.
+Managing your resources can be complicated in a construction project, but our online software gives you real-time data to better meet that goal.

 Timesheets are designed to automatically update when employees finish their assigned tasks.
 You can track their logged hours on our real-time dashboard, which also monitors task progress and more.

 That’s not all; there’s in-depth reporting on project workload, availability, timesheets and more.
 Reports can be filtered to show just what you need to know or offer a more broad overview when presenting to clients and other stakeholders.
 ProjectManager keeps your construction schedule on track.

 ProjectManager is online project management software with the tools you need for construction scheduling.
 Our features make planning, monitoring and reporting on your project more efficient and effective.
 Being online means our software is accessible everywhere and at any time.
 Plus, the data you get is more accurate because it’s updated immediately.
 Try ProjectManager for free with this 30-day trial offer.